EcoExtreML/STEMMUS_SCOPE/README.md

     the model runs at the site scale.
 For example, if we put the `FI-Hyy_1996-2014_FLUXNET2015_Met.nc` here, the model runs at the `FI-Hyy` site.
-    - NumberOfTimeSteps: total number of time steps in which model runs.
+    - NumberOfTimeSteps: total number of time steps which model runs for.
 It can be `NA` or a number.
 Example `NumberOfTimeSteps=17520` runs the model for one year a half-hour time step i.e. `365*24*2=17520`.